fieldtrip/website/faq/other/showcallinfo.md

     - /faq/showcallinfo/
 ---

-# How do I prevent FieldTrip from printing the time and memory after each function call?

 To inform the user about the requirements of each function call and thereby give him/her a better feeling on how to optimize the analysis using distributed computing, each FieldTrip function estimates the time and memory(\*) it requires.
 This information about the call is printed at the end of the function, like this

     cfg = [];